jpmvferreira/stag/README.md

 1603
 ```

-and as if this is not already bad enough you stumbled across
+and, as if this is not bad enough already, you stumbled across

 ```console
 $ find memes -type f | wc -l
 1377
 ```

 Yeah...
 But, you know what could help you sort all of this mess?
-That's right, Tags!
+That's right: ~~stop hoarding~~ Tags!
 So I just need to find a program that:

 1) Tags file(s);
 2) Integrates with the filesystem to browse the files and tags;
 3) Uses terminal utilities to interact with files and tags.

 As far as I know, there is only one project that comes close to this: [TMSU](https://tmsu.org/).
 However, I don't like the folder structure and the CLI was quite complicated.
-Besides, the interaction via filesystem is suboptimal to me.
+Besides, the interaction via filesystem is lacking to me.
 It is also written in Go, which I am not familiar with.

 Therefore, I decided to make my own version of TMSU, with ~~blackjack~~ smaller codebase and ~~hookers~~ better filesystem integration.